Use your Student Voice Now!

 Subject tutors will ask you to evaluate your learning experience on their modules by completing a questionnaire at the end of the module.
 You will also be asked to complete a questionnaire at the end of the year about your general experience as a student on a particular award

-This information is then fed through the Annual Monitoring Process which results in actions at Award, Faculty and University level.
-These actions are monitored throughout the year, through Committees which have student representation
+This information is then fed through the Annual Monitoring Process which results in actions at Award, School and University level.
+These actions are monitored throughout the year, through Committees which have student representation.

 Appeals and Complaints